andreachiocca/andreachiocca.github.io/_posts/2024-18-10-CP-evaluation.md

 \end{bmatrix}
 $$

-The final rotation matrix that defines the orientation of the $\Delta \gamma_{max}$ plane is:
+The final rotation matrix, $R$, defining the CP orientation is obtained by multiplying $R_p$ with $R_y$:

 $$
 R = R_pR_y
 $$

+## Application Example

+This method has been applied to various notched specimens subjected to multiaxial loading, such as axial-torsional tests.
+The approach not only accurately predicts fatigue life but also demonstrates a significant reduction in computational effort compared to traditional critical plane methods.

 ## Conclusion

-This method simplifies the evaluation of CP orientation and $\Delta \gamma_{max}$ for fatigue assessments, providing a streamlined and computationally efficient approach.
+This optimized algorithm for evaluating CP factors and orientations enhances the efficiency of fatigue assessments, especially for components under complex multiaxial loading conditions.
+The approach has been successfully validated against experimental data and offers practical advantages in engineering applications.